Rally Finland: 2000s

 Rally Finland was chosen the "Rally of the Year" for the third year in a row in 2004.
 Despite Lahti entering the race, a unanimous decision was made to keep Jyväskylä as the rally headquarters.
 In 2005, Grönholm set the still-standing record for the highest average speed in a world rally; 122.86 km/h.
 In the 2007 Rally Finland, Grönholm equalled Mikkola's win record and became the first driver to win the same WRC event seven times.
 At the 2008 rally, Sébastien Loeb added his name to the list of non-Nordic winners.
 This also marked Citroën's first win since 1962.

-As the World Rally Championship reintroduced round rotation in 2009, Rally Finland signed a five-year contract with WRC promoter International Sportsworld Communicators (ISC), insuring that the event stays in the calendar annually.
+As the World Rally Championship reintroduced round rotation in 2009, Rally Finland signed a five-year contract with WRC promoter International Sportsworld Communicators (ISC), ensuring that the event remained on the calendar annually.

+2010s

 The 2010 event saw a major change; the rally was run in two days instead of three and finished on Saturday.
 Ford's Finns Mikko Hirvonen and Jari-Matti Latvala took their debut home wins in 2009 and 2010, respectively.
 At the 2011 Rally Finland, Loeb made history by becoming the first non-Finn to win the event twice.
 The event expanded to Lahti in the south and brought classic rally cars to the route, as some of the stages were also part of the Lahti Historic Rally.

+2020s

+The 2020 rally Finland was cancelled because of the COVID-19 pandemic.
+The event returned in 2021 for its 70th running, held from 1 to 3 October after being moved from its usual summer date to improve the chances of spectator attendance.